DIGI2-FEUP/dinasore/README.md

 #### Monitor your system:

+* Reset the current configuration
+* monitor the function blocks using watch
+* monitor the function blocks using an opc-ua client

 ## Build new Function Blocks
 In this section we gonna show how you develop a new function block and after that how you develop a new configuration and upload it to the network using the 4DIAC-IDE.